-To be considered for deposit, your documents may be of any date and can be created by any person or organization.
+To be considered for deposit, your documents may be of any date and can be created by any person or organisation.
 Letters from emigrants to their families at home have as much historical importance as the correspondence of landed gentry.

 Recent and potential deposits include: